brianvfarias/conquering-reponsive-layouts/day-1/day-1.md

 ### em behavior

-When use in the font-size property it means that the property is setted according to the parent element.
+When use in the font-size property it means that the property is set according to the parent element.

 Example: